-Table 2-1 Relative seismic risk
+Table 2.1: Relative seismic risk

 A building with an earthquake rating less than 34%NBS, with the assessment undertaken utilising the Red Book, fulfils one of the requirements for the Territorial Authority to consider it to be an Earthquake-Prone Building (EPB) in terms of the Building Act 2004.
 A building rating less than 67%NBS is considered as an Earthquake Risk Building (ERB).
 The Building is therefore categorised as an Earthquake-Risk Building and meets one of the criteria that could categorise it as an Earthquake Prone Building by Wellington City Council as the Territorial Authority.
-We note that our assessment used the Yellow Chapter.
-An assessment using the Red Book would likely result in similar scores to the Yellow Chapter.